 When registering or applying for membership, all users must submit information concerning their interest in and/or use of the Digital Greenhouse.
 Unless otherwise stated, this information is for internal use only and will not be used by any other organisation or for any other purpose than originally stated.

-The payments made through the Digital Greenhouse website will be handled through our payment portal provided by CAPITA.
+The payments made through the States of Guernsey website will be handled through th payment portal provided by CAPITA.
 The Digital Greenhouse will not have access to your payment details and takes no responsibility for how CAPITA uses your information.
 Capita Software Services' online payment solutions are independently assessed and the company is certified by Visa Europe as a Payment Card Industry Data Security Standard (PCI DSS) Level 1 payment processor - further information on this standard can be found at https://www.pcisecuritystandards.org/security_standards/pci_dss.shtml

 Unsubscribing or Terminating Membership

 If you wish to unsubscribe from the Digital Greenhouse mailing list or terminate your membership, please send an email requesting this to firstname.lastname@example.org.
 On receipt, your details will be removed from our email list and you will not be sent any further emails from the Digital Greenhouse or our innovation partners.

 If a member decides to end their membership of the Digital Greenhouse, their personal details will remain on our internal database for the sole purpose of reinstating membership should this be requested in the future.
 Please note that the membership and email lists are not linked and users must request removal from each separately.